Be prepared for summer with your dog!

 Depending on the country that you are travelling through, there may be different requirements for the way in which your dog is transported.
 For example, in Germany the dog must be secured with an adjustable seat belt, a travel kennel or behind a dog guard.
 For some countries there are also different requirements for specific breeds, which are labelled as dangerous by the government.
 Owners may be required to put a muzzle on their dog in public, and in Spain you even need to apply for a licence for these animals.
 It is sensible to request information from the LICG (National Information Centre for Companion Animals) or from your veterinarian well before you go on holiday.
 This means that you will be well prepared!

 Please note!
 You should never leave your dog in a car in warm weather, even when the car is parked in the shade!
 In outside temperatures of 24°C, the temperature inside the car can get up to 34°C within 10 minutes.
 Leaving a window open will barely result in any airflow in a stationary car, and will therefore provide little to no relief from the heat.
-Additional cooling products such as those from Aqua Coolkeeper, are not sufficient for protecting your dog from overheating in a hot car!
+Additional cooling products like cooling vests, are not sufficient for protecting your dog from overheating in a hot car!

 Keep it cool...